Founder member of Division Three (South) 1920. Relegated to the National League 2021.

 - (l) Alick Milne

 - (m) Chris Worrall

 - (n) Jack Bond

 - (o) James Welham

 - (q) Simon Monks

-Modern crests are the property of Southend united FC.
+Crests are the property of Southend United FC.